unl-pal/typechange-bot/survey/templates/prompt-template.md

 {% endfor %}
 Please show which codes best capture the reasons for {{ TYPE }}  a type annotation in a particular spot.
 Do not include any commentary.
-Show only the exact codes you select, and separate them only with commas.
+Show only your selected codes, separated with commas.